johnperry-math/AoC2015/README.md

 How does one proceed in this case: wait until the corners light up, then keep them lit?
 Or manually light them?
 I chose the latter and it worked out.

+### 💉 Day 19: Medicine for Rudolph

+We need to compound a medicine for Rudolph, who is sick.

+In part 1, we calibrate a machine by determining how many distinct molecules can be created when you perform a replacement on the medicine molecule.
+(Essentially, how many new sequences can be performed in one step from a given sequence.)

+In part 2, we determine how many steps it will take to create the medicine molecule when we start from an electron.

+#### Unusual tools

+Nothing unusual.

+#### Experience

+Fun, not easy.
+* Part 1 wasn't a problem; it just took a while.
+* I took a pretty stupid approach to Part 2, and when I realized it would take an unreasonable amount of time
+  I just looked up other solutions.
+  In retrospect I feel pretty stupid: I probably would have needed help anyway, but I really should have thought to _reduce_ the target to the source, rather than try to _build_ the target from the source.